lukeomalley/eva/README.md

-# 🦉 Eva Lang
+# 🏔 Eva Lang

 > Eva is a dialect of lisp implemented in JavaScript.
-This project was build with the purpose of understanding how an interpreter for a dialect of lisp works
+This project was build with the purpose of understanding how an interpreter for a dialect of lisp works.
+The current implementation supports variables, loops, conditionals, fisrt class functions, lambda functions, closures, classes and modules.

+## Usage

+1. Clone the repository

+2. Run the eva 'binary' with the '-e' flag to execute code passed on the command line or '-f' to execute an eva file.

+### Execute an eva source code file

+`./bin/eva -f fib.eva`

+### Execute a simple statement in the console

+`bin/eva -e '(var x 10) (print x)'`

-## Examples
+## Example Eva Code

 Simple Arithmetic